In this blog post, Kelly Dorman MS, LND answers the question, “Why is my child always sick?” and offers ways to help your child feel better.

 Before initial symptoms become sickness, consider supplements that boost immune functioning.
 Below are some general suggestions, not meant to substitute for appropriate medical treatment.
 See a professional for specific questions about individual children.

-Children over 2 can take 250 mg twice a day when run-down, and children 7 and up 500 mg or more, twice a day, depending on age and stomach sensitivity.
+Children over two years of age can take 250 mg twice a day when run-down, and children seven years and up 500 mg or more, twice a day, depending on age and stomach sensitivity.

 Good bacteria are the body’s first defense against invaders.
-A layer of bacteria coats all the epithelial surfaces (such as gut and lung linings) in healthy individuals.
-Maintaining this population helps repel bad bacteria and keeps the yeast population in control.
+A layer of probiotic bacteria coats all the epithelial surfaces (such as gut and lung linings) in healthy individuals.
+Maintaining this population helps repel pathogens and keeps the yeast population in control.

 Beware of buying Yin Chiao at Chinese grocers.
 Herbs imported directly from China can be laced with other medications.
 Metagenics has excellent quality control for Chinese herbs.